amy-hyunji/LongMINT/README.md

 ## Overview

-LongMINT is a benchmark for evaluating memory-augmented agents in continuously updated environments where they must process long contexts, recover earlier information, and reason over many updates that create interference between old and new information.
+MINTEval is a benchmark for evaluating memory-augmented agents in continuously updated environments where they must process long contexts, recover earlier information, and reason over many updates that create interference between old and new information.

 ---